 The previous MRE for the Las Calandrias Project was reported on an unconstrained basis.
 On a like-forlike basis (all mineral resources contained within constraining shell), increases in both average gold grade and total contained gold ounces are reported for Calandria Sur (+10% increase in Au grade and +21% increase in contained gold ounces in Indicated Category).
 At Calandria Norte, the 2018 MRE reports an increase of +13,000 oz in contained ounces (+27%) in Indicated Category.

 Mineral resources at the Calandria Sur deposit are also bounded to the south by the Calandria I claim block boundary.

-Additional drill target generation activities, through a combination of geological mapping, ground magnetic surveys, and geochemical sampling, is expected to be undertaken in the broader Las Calandrias District during Q4, 2018,
+Additional drill target generation activities, through a combination of low-cost geological mapping, ground magnetic surveys, and geochemical sampling, is currently expected to be undertaken in the broader Las Calandrias District during Q4, 2018.
+A metallurgical testwork program has also been initiated on 6 samples from the Calandria Norte deposit.
+This testwork will follow-up on the preliminary Leachwell analyses that were completed in 2011 by Mariana Resources Ltd ("Mariana"), and which suggested amenability of the Calandria Norte mineralization to processing techniques utilizing leaching.